Animals Are Beautiful People: Criticisms

 One scene depicts baboons, elephants, giraffes, warthogs and other African animals eating fermented fruit of the Marula tree.
 The animals then appear intoxicated, and they stagger around to comic effect, before nightfall comes and they fall asleep.
 Some experts have claimed that some scenes were likely staged; elephants would be too large, for example, and drink too much water (diluting the alcohol) to get intoxicated.

+Another scene depicts a honey badger following a honeyguide to a bees' nest.
+Scientists have found no evidence that honeyguides guide honey badgers in real life, and the production crew later admitted that the scene was staged by having a tame honey badger follow a taxidermy model of a honeyguide on a fishing line.

 Classical music

 The film uses classical music and especially well-known pieces to support a scene.
 A few examples: